QB Duggan paces TCU in 29-22 win over No. 19 Oklahoma State

-Derius Davis caught the long TD pass in stride near the 25 with 7:56 left to give the Horned Frogs the lead.
+FORT WORTH, Texas (AP) — TCU receiver Derius Davis was working to come back for the ball when he saw Max Duggan under pressure.
+The quarterback had a different idea.

-“I felt like Max was getting pressured, so I was about to come back toward the ball but I saw him throw it,” Davis said.
+“I saw him throw it,” Davis said.
 “So I just turned around and ran as fast as I could and there was the ball.”

-TCU, which overcame five turnovers, stayed in front when Trevon Moehrig made a one-handed interception of a deflected pass in the end zone, and TCU had a fourth-down stop with 2:18 left after its last turnover.
+Darius caught the pass in stride near the 25 and finished off the go-ahead 71-yard touchdown midway through the fourth quarter before the Horned Frogs held on for a 29-22 victory over No. 19 Oklahoma State on Saturday.

+Duggan accounted for 369 total yards and three touchdowns, including two scores on the ground while running for 104 yards.
+The Horned Frogs (5-4, 5-4 Big 12) wrapped up conference play with a winning record after starting the season 1-3.

 “We’ve just been getting better every week,” TCU coach Gary Patterson said.
 “You got to have a little luck and make a couple of plays.”

-“Sometimes goals fall out of reach, and you’ve just got to keep working,” said Cowboys defensive end Brock Martin, who returned a fumble 42 yards for a touchdown.
+Oklahoma State was driving for a tying touchdown when Trevon Moehrig made a one-handed interception of a deflected pass in the end zone, and TCU’s fourth-down stop after Duggan’s fumble came with 2:18 left.

+“They bail us out a lot.
+We put them in tough positions and they stood their ground,” Duggan said.
-The Cowboys were trying to respond with a tying touchdown when Spencer Sanders’ high pass deflected off the hands of 6-foot-7 Jelani Woods, and was grabbed by Moehrig in the back of the end zone.

-Duggan then fumbled when Amen Ogbongbemiga stripped the ball from him at the TCU 26.
-But Sanders was under extreme pressure and threw an incompletion on fourth down.
+Moehrig’s interception in the back of the end zone came when Spencer Sanders’ high pass deflected off the hands of 6-foot-7 Jelani Woods.
+Duggan then fumbled when Amen Ogbongbemiga stripped the ball from him at the TCU 26, but Sanders was under extreme pressure and threw an incompletion on fourth down.

 Oklahoma State still had another shot after TCU failed to get a first down to run out the clock, but Sanders’ desperation pass on the final play of the game fell incomplete in a crowd near the goal line.
+Sanders finished 16-of-34 passing for 248 yards.

+“We’re playing really good defense, but we’re giving up two or three big plays each game, which is allowing them to score points on us,” Gundy said.
+“So we’ve got to work hard and try to minimize big plays.”

 Tylan Wallace, the Oklahoma State senior playing in his hometown, had a 55-yard TD catch at the end of the third quarter to put the Cowboys up 22-21.
 He finished with seven catches for 92 yards.